citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 ### `sv_enableNetworkedSounds [true|false]`

-A console variable that can be used to prevent users from routing `NETWORK_PLAY_SOUND_EVENT` through the server, which is commonly used by malicious actors.
+A boolean console variable that can be used to prevent users from routing `NETWORK_PLAY_SOUND_EVENT` through the server, which is commonly used by malicious actors.

-This is default set to true (allow routing)
+This is set to true by default (allow routing)

 ### `load_server_icon [fileName.png]`